qkaseman/dotfiles/doc/todo/nvim.md

 I don't generally like them but it looks like there are a number of indentation things that only *really* work with that being setup. (`lua` is a current example but I'm sure it applies to more.

+#### `gitcommit` tab completion

+The tab completion seems to be broken now?
+Git gives an error about `hint:
+Waiting for your editor to close the file...` which might indicate something.